Artificial Turf Football Field Cost: Full 2026 Breakdown

 The performance of your football field depends entirely on the foundation built beneath it.
 A proper base and drainage system is a non-negotiable expense that ensures all-weather playability and protects your investment.
 This part of the project involves significant site work, including excavation, grading, and installing a multi-layered aggregate base, which can cost around $4 per square foot.
 An effective drainage system adds another $4 to $5 per square foot.
 Skimping here can lead to major problems like uneven surfaces and poor water management, so be sure to budget for a high-quality foundation that will support your field for its entire lifespan.

-Planning for Turf Removal and Replacement
+What Does Turf Removal and Replacement Cost?

 While modern artificial turf is incredibly durable, it doesn’t last forever.
 Most fields have a lifespan of about 8 to 15 years, depending on usage and how well they’re maintained.
 When it’s time for a replacement, the process involves more than just rolling out new turf.
 You have to account for the cost of removing the old turf and infill, disposing of it properly, and preparing the base for the new system.
 This future expense can range from $600,000 to over $1 million, so it’s wise to include it in your long-term financial planning from day one to avoid a major financial shock down the road.